burhanloey/barebones/README.md

 ## Running

-To start a web server for the application, run:
+To start web server for development (using GNU Screen), run:

-    lein ring server
+    screen -c screen

+## Building

+To build the project for deployment, run:

+    ./make.sh

+To deploy:

+    java -jar target/barebones-<version>-standalone.jar

 ## License